 You’ll want to create 1-inch tabs on the bottom and top of the pastry.
 To make these tabs cut on the two folds at the bottom and top of the dough.
 These cuts will be about an inch long.

-Next, trim off a triangle shape from these cuts on both the top and bottom corners.
+Next, trim off a triangle shape from these cuts on the top and bottom corners.

 Step 3 – Cut Side Braids